Bills Of Material In Construction

 A BOM explosion breaks apart an assembly at the highest level down into its individual materials and parts right down to the lowest level.
 Conversely, a BOM implosion links the individual parts at the lower level to the assembly at the highest level.

 The EBOM is defined when the end product is designed, usually using technical or engineering drawings.
 An MBOM is defined before the commencement of the construction or project.

 MTO and BOM

-In the construction and engineering industries the term Material Take Off (MTO) is used to analyse the technical drawings or engineering designs and the define the list of all the materials, their types and quantities which are required to build an item.
+In the construction and engineering industries, the term Material Take Off (MTO) is used to analyse the technical drawings or engineering designs and define the list of all the materials, their types, and quantities which are required to build an item.
 This list of required materials for construction is also sometimes referred to as the Material Take Off List (MTOL).
 The MTOL contains the quantities as well as the types and grades of the materials required and may also include the weights of various materials to be used.
 The weight provides information on the transport constraints of certain materials.
 The MTO is often used to define and make the BOM.
-Often the MTO and BOM are the same thing.
+Often the MTO and BOM are the same things.

 Advantages of a BOM

 Using a Bill of Materials software solution, especially when it is part of an Enterprise Resource Planning (ERP) system has definite advantages.

 - Estimate Costs.
 The BOM will pick up costs from the Inventory or Stock Control data making it possible to get an accurate overall estimate of the total cost of the project.